How Full Nodes Receive Blocks

 4. The validator will collect these accept/reject responses and confirm a group.

-5. The group will lasts for `round_span` specified in the validator's `node.toml` (default: 240
+5. The group will last for `round_span` specified in the validator's `node.toml` (default: 240

 invites for its next secondary RaptorCast group.